 ”.

 9 The amendment in the Racing and Gambling Legislation Amendment and Repeal Act 2003 s.
-175(3) is not included because the section it sought to amend has been repealed by the Stamp Amendment Act 2003 s.
+175(3) is not included because the section it sought to amend had been repealed by the Stamp Amendment Act 2003 s.
 7 before the amendment purported to come into operation.

-10 The renumbering of Parts, Divisions, sections, etc., effected in the 1934 reprint (in the appendix to the annual sessional volume of 1933-1934) and subsequent reprints has been retained.
+10 The renumbering of Parts, Divisions, sections etc. effected in the 1934 reprint (in the appendix to the annual sessional volume of 1933-1934) and subsequent reprints has been retained.
 References to the original numbering are contained in those reprints.

 11 The Second Schedule to the Metric Conversion Act 1972 was inserted by the Metric Conversion Act Amendment Act 1973.

-12 The Stamp Amendment Act 1981 s.
-5(2) reads as follows:
+12 The Stamp Amendment Act 1987 s.
+4 provided for s.
+76AG and 76AN, which were inserted by the 1987 Act, to have retrospective application to transactions occurring on or after 19 Jan 1987.